Bonf6059/ISA-Medieval/README.md

 - Add Tea made from herbs that increase (lower?) the mental break treshold; it gives the heddif "Warm, relaxing feeling" and it let you withstand colder temperatures
 - Add new floors (VersaillesTile; RuinedStoneTile; HerringboneTile)
 - Rename the crabbay to fishingbay and make it so you can get fish (there is a category for fish like for meat)
-- Add dried herbs
 - Add smoker
 - Potion to increase shooting accuracy (look at det venator xenotype)
-- Potion Rathix to transform a pawn in a stone wall, slow but sturdy it may add the heddif of the stone golem idk.

 # Old updates